Naning

-Naning (Note: Jawi: نانيڠ) is a district and a former chiefdom in northern Malacca, Malaysia.
-It is part of the Masjid Tanah constituency and is adjacent to Pulau Sebang.
-Naning had historically been part of Negeri Sembilan but it was annexed by the British into Malacca in 1832 via the Naning War.
+Naning (Note: Jawi: نانيڠ) (Note: Chinese: 南寧) is a cultural and customary region in northern Malacca, Malaysia, bordering Negeri Sembilan.
+It covers the constituencies of Masjid Tanah and Alor Gajah, and also includes Pulau Sebang.

+Naning had historically been part of Negeri Sembilan but it was annexed by the British into Malacca in 1832 after the Naning War.
 Malacca was a part of the Straits Settlements at the time.

 History

-Naning was founded in 1641 by the prince of Pagaruyung, Sutan Jatang Balun, also known as Datuk Parpatih Nan Sebatang.
+Naning was founded in 1641 by a prince of Pagaruyung, Sutan Jatang Balun, also known as Datuk Parpatih Nan Sebatang.

-In 1643, the citizens of Naning made and agreement with Dutch Malacca in order to maintain the independence and sovereignty.
+In 1643, Naning entered into an agreement with Dutch Malacca which made Naning tributary to the Dutch but still maintained a degree of independence and sovereignty.

-The Naning War started in 1831 and lasted for a year until 1832.
-The penghulu, the chief/lord of Naning at the time, Dol Said, was enraged over British claim over Naning as part of Malacca.
-The British demanded that Naning pay 10% of its produce as tribute to Malacca.
-Dol Said refused, resulting in a British attack upon Naning in 1831.
-Dol Said managed to fend off the attack with help from his allies.
-For the first time, the British lost in a war in the Malay Peninsula.
-Towards the end of 1832, the British attacked Naning once again with a much larger force.
-Dol Said did not have the help of his allies this time.
-His army was defeated and he surrendered.
+The Naning War started in 1831 and lasted for a year.
+The penghulu, the chief or lord of Naning at the time, Dol Said, resisted the British claim over Naning as part of Malacca.
+Britain demanded that Naning pay 10% of its revenue as a tribute to Malacca.
+Dol Said refused, leading to a British expedition in 1831.

+Initially, Dol Said managed to hold out with assistance from nearby chiefdoms.
+However, in another offensive the following year, the British attacked Naning again with a larger force.
+Dol Said, abandoned by his allies this time, was defeated and he surrendered.
 He was offered a pension and a house in Malacca.

-Today, Naning is known as the district of Alor Gajah and is placed under the parliamentary constituency of Masjid Tanah, Alor Gajah and a small part at Jasin.
-Taboh Naning is within the municipal borders of Alor Gajah.
+The confederation of original nine chiefdoms (luak) of Negeri Sembilan, at Raja Melewar's accession in 1773.
+Naning is shaded purple in the south.

+Today, Naning, integrated into Malacca, is no longer a distinct political entity.
+However, it remained as a cultural and customary region (luak) governed by the adat perpatih custom, recognised under the state constitution of Malacca.

+Territorial definition

+Naning domain covers 22 mukims of Alor Gajah District, as well as three mukims in neighbouring Jasin District.